 Commander in Chief, your Officers are now at their respective stations and I'm about to place you in full control.
 But first, I give you the care of the Charter of the National Organization.
 Prize it for the privileges it bestows and guard it sacredly with the filial heritage it represents.
 Next I place into your care the Ritual of the Order and a copy of the Constitution and Regulations for the government of the Sons of Union Veterans of the Civil War.
 Both of which I advise you to study with care, be true to its principals, and faithful to its teachings.
 Lastly, you will receive this gavel, the emblem of your authority.
 One rap [one rap ] calls the Encampment to order and seats the same when standing.
 Two raps [two raps ] calls the Officers to their feet.
 And three raps [three raps ] calls up the entire Encampment.
-And now, by the virtue of the authority in me as the Installing Officer of the National Organization legally elected and installed, qualified and entered to the discharge of their several duties, for a term ending August of 2013, or until their successors are regularly elected, qualified, and installed.
+And now, by the virtue of the authority in me as the Installing Officer of the National Organization, Sons of Union Veterans of the Civil War, I hereby declare the Officers of this National Organization legally elected and installed, qualified and entered to the discharge of their several duties, for a term ending August of 2013, or until their successors are regularly elected, qualified, and installed.
 I am now pleased to present you with the Badge of Officer of Commander-in-Chief.
 Do you have someone to pin this on you?